qsun1/Unsupervised-ReID-Under-Weak-Scene-Labeling/README.md

 # Acknowledgements
-This project is built upon [VolSDF](https://github.com/lioryariv/volsdf).
-Evaluation scripts for DTU, Replica, and ScanNet are taken from [DTUeval-python](https://github.com/jzhangbs/DTUeval-python)respectively.
+This project is built upon [SpCL](https://github.com/yxgeee/SpCL) and [Cluster-Contrast](https://github.com/alibaba/cluster-contrast-reid).
 We thank all the authors for their great work and repos.

 # Citation